 Dr Peter Fahmy is a General Cardiologist who has completed a further three-year specialised training in Interventional and structural Cardiology.
 He will study your overall health and look at your heart’s structure, and discuss if any further investigations may be needed.

-Referrals for a heart failure appointment
+Referrals for an appointment

 Please remember that you must have a valid (in date) referral letter from your GP or a medical specialist to see Dr Peter Fahmy.
 You need to bring it with you on the day of your first appointment, and we will advise you when your referral letter needs to be updated.